earthboundkid/lich/README.md

 Todo
 ====

-- New error return type
-- Add tests, examples
+- Add methods to turn lich data into regular Go-types.
-- Parser (!!)
+- Make an actual parser (!!)